 - Dried Figs

-If you are really in the market for an on-the-go breakfast, bake this Zucchini Banana Bread muffin style!
+Banana Zucchini Muffin Hack: If you are really in the market for an on-the-go breakfast, bake this Zucchini Banana Bread muffin style!
 This is a great method if you are a bit pressed for time or if you like to be in control of your portion sizes.
-Preheat your oven to 350 °F and bake the muffins for about 20 minutes, or until you can pull a toothpick out of the center of each one and it comes out clean.
+Preheat your oven to 350°F and bake the muffins for about 20 minutes, or until you can pull a toothpick out of the center of each one and it comes out clean.
 Store the muffins in an airtight container in the fridge for an easy grab-and-go breakfast option.

-You know that I am the queen of freezing homemade baked goods!
-I love having a loaf or two in the freezer.
-Wrap completely cooled down zucchini bread in plastic wrap.
-Then wrap it in aluminum foil (or plastic freezer wrap) and store in the freezer for up to two months.
+- Freezer: Wrap completely cooled down zucchini bread in plastic wrap.
+Then wrap it in aluminum foil and store it in the freezer for up to two months.
 When you are ready, let it defrost at room temperature for about 3-4 hours.

 Share Some Love ❤️